 Student records containing personally identifiable information, except for directory information, are confidential.
 Only persons, including employees, who have a legitimate educational interest, are allowed to access a student's records without the parent's permission.
 Parents may access, request amendments to, and copy their child's records during regular office hours.
+Student records are kept at the K-8 Building.

-Parents or guardians will be asked to sign a release of information form should they or the school request information be shared with another agency, stating to whom the information is to be released, the reason or purpose for the release of information, when it expires, and ways the parents can withdraw permission if they choose to do so.
+Parents will be asked to sign a release of information form should they or the school request information be shared with another agency, stating to whom the information is to be released, the reason or purpose for the release of information, when it expires, and ways parents can withdraw permission if they choose to do so.

-Preschool Advisory Committee (QPPS 7.2)
+Preschool Advisory Committee

 Shenandoah Elementary is striving to implement a Preschool Advisory Committee, a sub-group of the School Improvement Advisory Committee, composed of parents, school staff, and community members.
 This group would meet quarterly to provide input and feedback on services for preschool and elementary age children.
-Please let the elementary principal know if you are interested in being part of the Preschool Advisory Committee.
+Please let the Director of Student Services know if you are interested in being part of the Preschool Advisory Committee.